-Any communications made under this rule must include the name of at least one lawyer or law firm who is responsible for its content.
+Any communications made under this rule must include the name and address of at least one lawyer or law firm who is responsible for its content.
+In Indiana, copies of advertising must be retained for six years.

-(Note: The Iowa Rules governing attorney advertising were quite different from the Minnesota Rules quoted above.
+(Note: The Iowa Rules governing attorney advertising were quite different from the Indiana Rules quoted above.
 However, these rules are in the process of being amended.)